Designing form layouts

 Your visitors won’t feel like filling out a long, complicated form, particularly if it looks intimidating.

-Designing Form Layouts: The Best Practices to Follow
+Designing Form Layouts: Best Practices

 Single-column forms are widely believed to offer better conversion rates than multi-column forms.
 But the truth is, there is no one-size-fits-all approach to form layouts.

-For instance, it’s generally not good for user experience if you have a long list of fields stacked onto a single column.
+For instance, it’s generally not good for user experience (UX) if you have a long list of fields stacked onto a single column.

-form layout field
+Use the form layout field

 2. Match Form Layouts to Input Requirements

-When designing forms with advanced layouts, the width of your columns is just as important as the number of the columns you’re using.
+When designing forms with advanced layouts, the width of your columns is just as important as the number of columns you’re using.

-columns with different widths
+Columns with different widths

-form layout presets
+Form layout presets

-3. Split Long Forms With Multi-Step Layouts
+3. Split Long Forms With Multi-Page Layouts

 When you have a short form, all the fields should naturally fit into a single page without any problems.